 - The woodland that borders Knoydart Hide has clearly marked trails courtesy of the Knoydart Forestry Trust, so that you and your family can go exploring for hours; you can swing on the giant tyre swing, forage for mushrooms or wood sorrel or just enjoy the sights and sounds of ancient woodland.

 - For those who enjoy bike riding, the Knoydart Forestry Trust has just completed a purpose built bike track through the woodland, comprising banks, jumps and ditches for those braver mountain bikers!
-Mountain bikes can be arranged in advance by contacting our local ranger service – email for details
+Knoydart Bikes offer bikes for hire by the half day, day or week. tel 01687 462242 to book.

 - Knoydart’s beaches are sheltered and perfect for rock pooling, crabbing, dam building and spotting the sealife, not to mention building sand castles and trying a little beach art.